Understanding minimum property requirements for a VA loan

 Talk with your loan officer and real estate agent to explore your options.

 Apply for a VA home loan

-VA loans are a zero-down way to purchase a home.
-And despite the lengthy list of requirements above, most homes fall well within VA guidelines.
+VA loans are a zero-down payment way to purchase a home with low closing costs and competitive interest rates.
+And despite the lengthy list of minimum property requirements above, most homes fall well within VA guidelines.

 Check your eligibility and today’s VA loan rates at the link below.